Fresh pork shank is one of the tastiest parts of the Berkshire Hog. Cook it low and slow, and you will not be disappointed. Enjoy!

 - Add the garlic, tomato paste, 4 Tbsp. parsley and the thyme and cook for 1 minute.
 Stir in the broth and wine and bring the mixture to a boil.

-- Return the shanks to the pan, cover and transfer to the oven.
+- Return the shanks to the pan, cover and transfer to a 325 degree oven.
 Cook, turning the shanks occasionally, until the meat is fork-tender and almost falls off the bone, 2 ½ to 3 hours.
 Transfer the shanks to a platter and cover loosely with aluminum foil.

 - Skim the fat off the braising liquid, set the pan over medium-high heat and bring to a boil.
 Simmer until the liquid is thickened, 15-20 minutes.
 Stir in the cooked beans, mashing some of them into the sauce.